 Subscription and services gross margin.
 Subscription and services gross margin, which we define as subscription and services revenue minus cost of subscription and services revenue expressed as a percentage of subscription and services revenue, can fluctuate based on a number of factors, including the costs we pay to third-party telecommunications providers, the timing of capital expenditures and related depreciation charges and changes in headcount.
-We expect to continue investing in our network infrastructure and customer support function to support our growth and maintain quality of service and security.
-We expect our subscription and services gross margin to increase over the long term in part as our Small Business revenue becomes a significant portion of the overall subscription revenue, although our subscription and services gross margin may fluctuate from period to period depending on the interplay of these factors.
+We expect our subscription and services gross margin to increase over the long term in part as our Small Business revenue becomes a significant portion of the overall subscription revenue.
+Our subscription and services gross margin may fluctuate from period to period depending on the interplay of these factors.

 Product and other gross margin.
-Product and other gross margin, which we define as product and other revenue minus cost of product and other revenue expressed as a percentage of product and other revenue, can fluctuate based on a number of factors, including the number of our on-premise appliances and end-point devices we sell during a period, as compared to the cost to produce those units and the relatively fixed personnel costs for employees and contractors incurred during the period.
+Product and other gross margin, which we define as product and other revenue minus cost of product and other revenue expressed as a percentage of product and other revenue, can fluctuate based on a number of factors, including the number of our onpremise appliances and end-point devices we sell during a period, as compared to the cost to produce those units and the relatively fixed personnel costs for employees and contractors incurred during the period.
 We sell our on-premise appliances at an aggressive price point to our customers to facilitate the adoption of our platform.
-We therefore expect our product and other gross margin to continue to be negative for the foreseeable future.
+Therefore, we expect our product and other gross margin to continue to be negative for the foreseeable future.